Moms. Vegetables. Candy.

 Throughout my career I often finding myself Thinking Outside of the Box to come up with the best solution that takes into consideration budget, scope, feasibility and viability.
 So maybe my son is onto something.
 Perhaps he will discover Vegetable Candy.

 You can visit my creative side at An Artist’s Eye (WordPress art blog).

 Jennifer Triplett, (you can call me Jenn), owner treebranchDESIGN LLC

-I specialize in creating results through facilitating creativity & making connections.
+My specialty is in creating results through facilitating creativity & making connections.
 I’m always searching for win/win solutions.
-I find collaboration is a wonderful way to maximize talents, events, and communities.Utilizing Social Media Marketing to connect to the local community and find your audience.
-TreebranchDESIGN the company I partner with Jenn Triplett, has the opportunity to work with many Solo-preneurs and other small business owners on a very personalized basis.
+I find collaboration is a wonderful way to maximize talents, events, and communities.We utilize Social Media Marketing to connect with the local community and find your audience.
+TreebranchDESIGN has the opportunity to work with many Solo-preneurs, non-profits, and other small business owners on a very personalized basis.
 The solutions & concepts we create are tailor made for each one.

-Working doing PR job for a local gallery for the past couple of years lead me to the local social media, events, and networking, which I now have a passion for.
-I have a very right brain approach to marketing and find that a simple brainstorming session with a client can uncover/discover/create multiple avenues of outreach for maximum impact.
+Working a PR job for a local gallery several years ago lead me to the local social media, events, and networking, which I now have a passion for.
+With a very right brain approach to marketing I find that a simple brainstorming session with a client can uncover/discover/create multiple avenues of outreach for maximum impact.

 I speak my mind celebrating strengths, and put in place a comfortable strategic plan to address challenges.
 Part business coach, part marketing right hand, always collaborative, I endeavor to represent and enhance each client’s voice in the greater world.
 Whether the path is social media, events, traditional media. and/ or outside networking opportunities we will increase your connections within and outside your community.